There’s nothing quite like a perfectly cooked roast lamb, especially during the holidays.

 Reheating lamb in the oven

-- Warm in the oven for approximately 20-25 minutes per pound.
-Timings will vary a lot based on oven type and your cut of meat.
+- Warm it in the oven for approximately 20-25 minutes per pound.
+Timings will vary based on oven type and your cut of meat, but it could take up to 90 minutes.

-This is one of the more versatile, low-fuss methods I tried and is suitable for both sliced and whole lamb leftovers.
+Results: I was really happy with the results from the oven.
+My meat was pink and moist and tasted delicious.
+This was also one of the more versatile, low-fuss methods I tried and it’s suitable for both sliced and whole lamb leftovers.

 Reheating lamb in the microwave